Version 2.0 Migration Guide#

 Data Types:

-is used for all index calculations and loop counters.CPU Optimization Options: Should now be set via the
+CreateKernelConfignow takes to parameters to control data types in your kernels: thedefault_dtypeis applied to all numerical computations, while theindex_dtypeis used for all index calculations and loop counters.CPU Optimization Options: Should now be set via the

-option category and its subcategories.
+cpuoption category and its subcategories.

 Deprecated options of CreateKernelConfig